Matt Boudreau

 What kind of file do I receive from an ATMOS mix?

 You will receive what is called an ADM WAV file.
 The file appears to be a familiar WAV file but is much larger.
 It contains the ATMOS multi-channel audio with extra metadata for proper playback on speaker systems and headphones.
-You should make sure you choose a digital music distributor, such as Distrokid, Tunecore, or Avid Play, that also supports ATMOS mix distribution.
+You should make sure you choose a digital music distributor, such as Distrokid, Tunecore, or Avid Play, that supports ATMOS mix distribution.
 If you are on a Major Label, this is not a factor.

 Do I need to have my ATMOS mix mastered?